 Does Level 1 charging cost more?

-No. It’s usually cheaper for light use because there’s no installation.
-It’s slightly less efficient, but home rates are low.
+No. EV Level 1 charging is usually cheaper for light use because there’s no installation.

 How much does it cost to charge an electric car for 300 miles?